axeljm0/axeljm0/README.md

 <br>

-- Apassionate Self-taught Ful-Stack developer
+- Apassionate Self-taught Full Stack developer
 - Software Engieering and Computer Science Student
 - Currently learning Web Development by Self
 - I’m currently open for an Intern or a new job opportunity